Downtown Dubai

-Downtown Dubai or The Dubai Downtown, is a large-scale, mixed-use complex in Dubai, United Arab Emirates.
-The Dubai Downtown was created by the Emaar Real Estate Development Company.
-Before 2000, the place was called Umm Al Tarif.
-It is home to some of the city's largest landmarks including Burj Khalifa, The Dubai Mall, and The Dubai Fountain.
-It covers an area of 2 sqkm, at an estimated cost of US$20 billion (Dh73 billion) upon completion and as of 2017, had a population of 13,201.
+Downtown Dubai or The Dubai Downtown is a large-scale, mixed-use complex in Dubai, United Arab Emirates.
+It was developed by the Emaar real estate development company.
+Before 2000, this area was called Umm Al Tarif.
+It is home to some of the city's most notable landmarks, including Burj Khalifa, the world's tallest building; the Dubai Mall, the second-largest mall in the world and The Dubai Fountain, the world's largest choreographed fountain.
+It covers an area of 2 sqkm, at an estimated cost of US$20 billion (Dh73 billion) upon completion and, as of 2017, has a population of 13,201.

 The development is situated along Sheikh Zayed Road, across from Al Wasl locality on the northwest.
-It is bounded to the south by Business Bay and to the northeast by Financial Centre Road, which separates it from Zabeel 2 and Trade Centre 2.
+It is bounded to the south by Business Bay and to the northeast by Financial Centre Road, which separates it from Zabeel and Trade Centre 2.
+At the heart of Downtown Dubai will be Emaar's famous development, the Burj Khalifa and the Dubai Mall, characterised by entertainment, shopping and dining.

 Arabic low-rise vernacular style of architecture is present in the Old Town, while high-rise contemporary buildings dominate the rest of the development.
-Downtown Dubai offers a range of high-end hotels such as Address Downtown, Vida Downtown, Al Manzil Downtown, as well as attractions such as a luxury Arabian market, Souk Al Bahar and a 3.5 km-long strip of restaurants and cafes on Sheikh Mohammad bin Rashid Boulevard.
-Souk Al Bahar has over 100 shops and over 20 restaurants, cafes and lounges adjacent to the Dubai Fountains.
+Downtown Dubai includes a range of high-end hotels such as Address Downtown, Vida Downtown, and Al Manzil Downtown, as well as attractions such as the Souk Al Bahar luxury Arabian market and a 3.5 km-long strip of restaurants and cafes on Sheikh Mohammad bin Rashid Boulevard.
+Souk Al Bahar has over 100 shops and over 20 restaurants, cafes, and lounges adjacent to the Dubai Fountains.

 Landmarks

 Burj Khalifa

-Burj Khalifa is the centrepiece of The Dubai Downtown.
-At 828 m, it is the tallest building in the world and the tallest man-made structure ever built.
+Burj Khalifa is the centrepiece of Downtown Dubai.
+At 828 m, it is the tallest building in the world and the tallest human-made structure ever built.
 Construction began on 21 September 2004, and was completed and ready for occupancy by 4 January 2010.
 Burj Khalifa is estimated to have cost US$1.5 billion.
-In addition to being the tallest building in the world, Burj Khalifa holds six other world records, including ‘tallest free-standing structure in the world’, ‘elevator with the longest running distance in the world’ and ‘highest number of storeys in the world’.
+In addition to being the tallest building in the world, Burj Khalifa holds six other world records, including 'tallest free-standing structure in the world', 'elevator with the longest running distance in the world' and 'highest number of storey's in the world.'
+It also houses the Armani Hotel Dubai, which spans 30 floors of the building.